anil2k/mas/README.md

 ```

 ### Getting Started
 * [demo.ipynb](samples/demo.ipynb) Is the easiest way to start.
 It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
 It includes code to run object detection and instance segmentation on arbitrary images.
-The same as in initial Mask RCNN repository.
+The same as in original Mask RCNN repository.

 * ([model.py](mrcnn/model.py), [utils.py](mrcnn/utils.py), [config.py](mrcnn/config.py)): These files contain the main Mask RCNN implementation.
 Model.py is changed to work with a multiclass classification.